7201krap/TILDA_Internship/novelty_search/readme.md

-- Implementation of "Efficiently Evolving Programs through the Search for Novelty" with some modification.
+- Implementation of "Efficiently Evolving Programs through the Search for Novelty" with some modifications.

 - There are four files that you can run:
 1. easy_maze_novelty.py (to run: python easy_maze_novelty.py)